Designing Java UDFs

 • If you need to execute initialization code and do not want to include it in the method that you call, you can put the initialization code into a static initialization block.

 • Whenever possible when using an in-line handler, specify a value for the CREATE FUNCTION or CREATE PROCEDURE TARGET_PATH parameter.
 This will prompt Snowflake to reuse previously-generated handler code output rather than recompiling for each call.
-For more information, see Using an In-line Handler.
+For more information, see Using an in-line handler.

 See also: